How To Create A Killer Website Design

 12 – Create an XML sitemap

 Creating an XML sitemap will make search engine crawlers monitor and analyse your website’s content.
 It will show bots the location of the pages on your website, including when the page was last updated, the frequency of page updates, and the relationship with other pages on your website.

 A sitemap shows Google that your website does not have repetitive or duplicate content; otherwise, it can damage your SEO rankings.
 However, while designing your website, many elements factor into Google ranking too.

 Apart from a few points mentioned above, there are a few more aspects that you can use to improve your website.
 These elements are:

-- Domain: The domain name or URL link are consequential to your brand’s google rank.
+- Domain: The domain name or URL link are consequential to your brand’s Google rank.
 The critical element is the keyword used in the domain name, how old your domain name is, and the domain extensions like .com, .org, .gov, .net, etc., versus nontraditional extensions.

-- Site Quality: Your website must have helpful information for your visitors like these important pages: “About Us,” “Contact Us,” how frequently you update your website, easy navigation, SSL certificates, fewer website crashes, etc.
+- Site Quality: Your website must have helpful information for visitors like these important pages: “About Us,” “Contact Us,” how frequently you update your website, easy navigation, SSL certificates, fewer website crashes, etc.